calimero-archive/docs/docs/getting_started/bridge_console.md

 In order to use the Calimero bridge to transfer FTs, NFTs, or make cross-Shard calls, you'll need to set up bridge permissions.
 ![](../../static/img/permissions.png)

-Connectors by default are deny all and permissions for accounts must be set.
-Permissions are managed on a connector basis and at the beginning, all connectors are denied for all accounts.
-For each connector permissions are managed on both sides, on NEAR (for bridging from NEAR to Calimero) and on Calimero (for bridging from Calimero to NEAR).
+Connectors have a "deny all" default setting, and permissions must be explicitly granted for accounts.
+Permissions are managed on a connector basis for both NEAR (bridging from NEAR to Calimero) and Calimero (bridging from Calimero to NEAR).

 ### Regex rules

-To allow bridging, you'll need to add a regex rule.
-When adding allow rule for the connector you need to keep in mind that every Account ID that matches at least one allow rule can bridge assets.
-For example, to add allow rule for XSC like `.* ` (regex so anyone can bridge) and add deny rule pair `.*evil.* ` for account and `.*` for contract ID.
+To allow bridging, you need to add a regex rule.
+When adding an allow rule for a connector, keep in mind that any Account ID that matches at least one allow rule can bridge assets.
+Here's an example of setting up rules:

+- Add an allow rule for the XSC connector using the regex .* (allowing anyone to bridge).
+- Add a deny rule pair using the regex .*evil.* for the account and .* for the contract ID.

-With those rules set, anyone with Account ID that does not have evil anywhere in it can make any cross shard call, and accounts that have evil anywhere inside this can not make any cross shard calls
+With these rules set, any Account ID that does not contain the term "evil" can make cross-shard calls, while accounts containing "evil" cannot make any cross-shard calls.

 ![](../../static/img/regex-rules.png)

 :::info
-More details on permissions can be found [here](/docs/bridge/bridging/2_permissions.mdx).
+For more details on permissions, refer to the [Permissions](/docs/bridge/bridging/2_permissions.mdx) documentation.
 :::